-The trouble was, Kevin had another agenda.
 I was chosen for a quick spin on the 4-wheeler after several others had enjoyed a turn.
 But I never would have imagined the events that would unfold on that ride.
 What happened in those woods was wrong, awful, and completely foreign to me.
-He did “things” and I spent most of those moments trying to figure out what on earth he was doing.
+Kevin did “things” to me, and I, not knowing any better, let him while trying to figure out what on earth he was doing.
 I thought it was a very peculiar activity and did indeed decide that I didn’t like it.
-But by then it was too late.
+But by then, it was too late.

 The saddest part of the story was that it would take a few more years before I truly even grasped what had happened that day.
 I had no idea what sex was.
 Having only a sister, I actually didn’t even know what the male anatomy looked like, much less what people did with it.
 I didn’t know what I had lost until after I was married.